PomeloBiscuit/HOI4-Command-Toolbox/README.md

 ---

 ## 🌐 English

-This is a command reference tool designed for players of Hearts of Iron IV (HOI4).
-It integrates commonly used console commands, equipment codes, and interactive map links.
-The tool supports dark mode and multilingual switching, offering the best lookup experience.
+This is a command reference tool designed for Hearts of Iron IV (HOI4) players.
+It integrates commonly used console commands and equipment codes, supporting dark mode and multilingual switching to provide the best lookup experience.

 ### Features
 - 🎮 Includes hundreds of commonly used console commands with explanations